brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Aimeos 2022 support
     - [Bugfix] Remove the use of the deprecated \TYPO3\CMS\Extbase\Mvc\View\ViewInterface.
     - [Bugfix] Give valid feedback, in case the DI fails during query debugging.
-    - [Bugfix] Unnecessary uri encoding in the smoky grey skin prevents the display of certain additional info values.
+    - [Bugfix] Unnecessary Uri encoding in the smoky grey skin prevents the display of certain additional info values.
     - [Bugfix] Prevent an overflow in the additional info of the smoky grey skin.
     - [Bugfix] Register the scalar translation analyser.
     - [Bugfix] Do not basename() an unknown file path in the backend logging.

 4.1.4
-    - [Feature] Added support for readonly properties
+    - [Feature] Added support for read only properties
     - [Bugfix] Correctly identify uninitialized properties.
-    - [Bugfix] Prevent unnecessary filesystem calls in the filepath analysis.
+    - [Bugfix] Prevent unnecessary filesystem calls in the file path analysis.

 4.1.3
     - [Feature] Added microtime analysis to the float routing.